ravindasenarath/aws-saa/README.md

 ### S3 Event notifications

   - Events: Object created, Object removed etc
-  - React to events and notify then to SNS, SQS and lambda functions
+  - React to events and notify then to SNS, SQS(only standard not FIFO) and lambda functions
   - Has integration with Amazon event bridge

 ### S3 Performance